Mobile, Alabama: Education

-Public facilities
+Public schools

-Public schools in Mobile are operated by the Mobile County Public School System.
-The Mobile County Public School System has an enrollment of approximately 55,200 students at 88 schools, employs approximately 7,026 public school employees, and had a budget in 2020-2021 of $623 million.
+Public schools in Mobile are operated by the Mobile County Public School System (MCPSS).
+MCPSS has an enrollment of approximately 52,000 students at 92 schools, employs approximately 7,200 public school employees, and had a budget in 2024–2025 of $843 million.
 The State of Alabama operates the Alabama School of Mathematics and Science on Dauphin Street in Mobile, which boards advanced Alabama high school students.
 It was founded in 1989 to identify, challenge, and educate future leaders.